keerthiramagiri/React-namaste/README.md

 - Different dev and prod bundles

-# while executing npx parcel build index.html will get error to avoid that we shouls remove main: "app.js" from package.json to avoid conflicts. bcoz package.json automatically generate the main.
+# while executing npx parcel build index.html will get error to avoid that we should remove in main: "app.js" from package.json to avoid conflicts. bcoz package.json automatically generate the main.

 # refer browserslist

 # JSX is not html. it looks like html syntax

-# JS engine willl understand ES6(ECMAScript)
+# JS engine will understand ES6(ECMAScript)

 # Babel is JS compiler/transpiler take the jsx and it converts into the react code that js engine will understand